SEMAFORInformatik/femagtools/docs/index.rst

 * run Femag with a FSL file anywhere: locally (single and multi-core), remote (ZMQ), HT Condor, Cloud (Amazon AWS, Google Cloud)
-* read BCH/BATCH, I7/ISA7, PLT, ERG files
+* read BCH/BATCH, I7/ISA7, NC, PLT, ERG files
 * read and write MCV files (magnetizing curves)
 * create FSL files from model and calculation templates and/or user specific FSL or from DXF
 * create a variety of plots